SGreverse/Python-Chat-Application/README.md

 the project is one of my learning projects to better understand topics such as Networks, Security, ways of storing information and python in general.

-Note: All Sent Messages Were stored in a folder in the same repository as the project named "ServerMessages".
+Note: All Sent Messages Were stored in a folder in the same repository as the python server project named "ServerMessages".
 You must create a new folder yourself otherwise the project most likely WILL NOT WORK.